DEVBUILDSTACK/DORG/README.md

 Project Description:

 The DATDev Squad is the "L2Launchpad", innagural 18+yr. old talent-squad building the L2L platform; where fast-track learning and W3 Treasury tooling for SME's and solo-preneurs.
-Mentoring builder cohorts thru proven curriculum and newly introducing an extended 12 week programming with a modern creator curriculum for youth. project and
+Mentoring builder cohorts thru proven curriculum and newly introducing an extended 12 week programming with a modern creator curriculum for youth.

 Installation Instructions